ykwen/Big-Data-Analytics/Breast Cancer/README.md

 # Breast Cancer
 This program using Breast Cancer dataset from kaggle.
 First do the data cleaning and then choose different algorithms, features and classes to do classification and prediction.
-The output is the accuracy of the prediction. https://www.kaggle.com/piotrgrabo/breastcancerproteomes
+The output is the accuracy of the prediction.

+The dataset link is:
+https://www.kaggle.com/piotrgrabo/breastcancerproteomes